onovaes/gabnews/README.md

 ### TO-DOs

-- [ ] Pagination for Categories CRUD
+- [ ] Transform pagination to be used in others modules
 - [ ] Edit Categorie logic and views
 - [ ] Unit Test
 - [ ] Readme start server with NPM instructions